nikitavoloboev/data/cryptocurrencies/cryptocurrencies.md

 It's annoying that a lot of [people/projects use these distributed ledgers as ponzi schemes](https://twitter.com/eddyb_r/status/1451679543702478860) or still use super wasteful consensus system ([Bitcoin](bitcoin.md)).

+I use [FTX](https://ftx.com/referrals#a=58425911) as my preferred crypto exchange that lets me trade between FIAT/crypto.

 ## Interesting

 - [Nano](nano.md) - Peer-to-peer digital currency with fast & cheap transactions. ([Benefits of Nano](https://www.reddit.com/r/nanocurrency/comments/ksz0hi/all_the_benefits_of_nano_summarized/))